hpc-cofc/example-runs/geology/agisoft/photoscan/README.md

 We have a script called `run-slurm-interactive.sh` to guide you through the process of requesting resource  through the SLURM batch scheduler.

 - Execute `run-slurm-interactive.sh` in a terminal.
-Sensable choices would be
+Sensible choices would be
   - queue
     - `3. gpuq` - you would want to select this choice to run on nodes with GPUs
   - number of hours